Ph.D. Fields and Comprehensive Exams

 Comprehensive Examinations

-Format: Comprehensive examinations consist of written responses to three sets of questions from each of your fields (Focus, Primary, and Secondary).
+Comprehensive examinations consist of written responses to three sets of questions from each of your fields (Focus, Primary, Secondary, and Applied).
 Each field is examined through no more than three questions that you must respond to within 72 hours.
-You must complete all three examinations within a two-week period.
-You must pass all three written examinations, as documented in the Report on Comprehensive Examination forms that all three faculty examiners must complete, before advancing to the two-hour oral examination administered within two weeks of passing your written exams.
+You must complete all four examinations within a five-week period.
+You must pass all four written examinations, as documented in the Report on Comprehensive Examination forms (available for History faculty via shared SharePoint/OneDrive folder “Dept. Forms” or through request with the History Graduate Secretary) that all four faculty examiners must complete, before advancing to the two-hour oral examination administered within two weeks of passing your written exams.

-Timing: Students typically take comprehensive exams in the 6th or 7th semester (second semester of the third year or first semester of the fourth year), depending on their Program of Study.
+Students typically take comprehensive exams in the 6th or 7th semester, depending on their Program of Study.
 Students should consult with their advisers very early in their program to discuss any language requirements or specializations that may delay their comprehensive exams.